Instagram is FINALLY doing its part…

 Think $9,000 is a little steep?
 Stop and consider these facts:

 Even though Instagram has its own ad platform as a paid means for reaching users, marketers turn to influencer marketing, which employs a collaboration between the company and popular Instagram users.

 These people are known as “influencers,” and while they’re not celebrities, they are Instagram-famous.
 Forward thinking brands ask them to create content around said brand’s product or services, in exchange for some form of compensation (usually free products or $$$ cash money baby!)

 Influencer Marketing has gotten so big that in June 2017, Instagram introduced a tool for brands to properly disclose their relationships with influencers.
-In this post we’re going to tell you all about Instagram’s new sponsored content tool, how to use it, if you should, and what it means for the industry as a whole.
+In this post we’re going to tell you all about Instagram’s new sponsored content tool, how to use it, if you should, and what it means for Instagram in 2018.

 But before we do, let’s dive into the backstory of why this happened in the first place…

 While Instagram influencer may be new, influencer marketing is an old idea.

 Influencer marketing is basically a watered down version of celebrity spokespersons, which has been around at least since the late 1800s, when Tobacco companies made the first baseball card.

 One reason why influencer marketing has become so popular is BECAUSE IT WORKS.
 Marketers are seeing a whopping 11x ROI on influencer marketing.
 And when compared to all other forms of digital media, influencer marketing offers the most bang for the buck, according to Nielsen Catalina Solutions.